Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Fetching_data_with_useQuery.md

 ==For TanStack Query to determine a query has errored, the query function **must throw** or return a **rejected Promise**.== Any error that is thrown in the query function will be persisted on the `error` state of the query.

+> **IMPORTANT**: ==React Query does not invoke the `queryFn` on every re-render, even with the default `staleTime` of zero.== Your app can re-render for various reasons at any time, so fetching every time would be insane!
+>
+> If you see a refetch that you are not expecting, it is likely because you just focused the window and React Query is doing a `refetchOnWindowFocus`, which is a great feature for production: If the user goes to a different browser tab, and then comes back to your app, a background refetch will be triggered automatically, and data on the screen will be updated if something has changed on the server in the meantime.
+All of this happens without a loading spinner being shown, and your component will not re-render if the data is the same as you currently have in the cache.
+>
+> During development, this will probably be triggered more frequently, especially because focusing between the Browser DevTools and your app will also cause a fetch, so be aware of that.

 ## React Query Overview

 ```react